 As we already mentioned above, one of the typical reasons why a passcode is required to enable Face ID is a dirty front camera. iPhone’s front camera or True Depth camera is often covered with a layer of dust, which can prevent it from properly recognizing your face.
 Also, you need to take care that your hand or finger doesn’t cover your camera and block your face.

-Although this iPhone system error is not common, it’s certainly confusing to anyone who finds themselves in such a situation.
-We hope that this text clarifies why you can have a problem when you want to unlock the screen with your Face ID, and why the system requires you to enter the passcode for the Face ID lock.
-Ultimately, you should be able to overcome this problem by following some of the listed methods.
+Although this iPhone passcode issue is common among iPhone users, it’s certainly confusing to anyone who finds themselves in such a situation.
+We hope that this post clarifies why is passcode required to enable Face ID when you want to unlock the screen with your Face ID.
+If you’re stuck on the iPhone lock screen saying ‘your passcode is required to enable Face ID‘ and fail to access your iDevice, you’re highly recommended to take AnyUnlock a try.
 If you have other questions or solutions, tell us in the comments.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >